artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 We loved the idea of having code showing the incremental process as it's being eval'd.
 We got the bot to a point where it could edit a Wikidata item based on it data exported from Artsy.

+We plan to keep an eye on future efforts to coordinate Wikidata bot development, such as [WikidataIntegrator][wikidata-integrator]

 # Upcoming ideas

 We discussed what Artsy can do next, we have an idea of how we can connect our data to confirmed data on Wikidata by keeping the Wikidata QID inside our databases too.
 This means that we can safely keep that up to date.